kubernetes/enhancements/keps/sig-api-machinery/6361-leader-election-recovery/README.md

 the leader.
 It is enabled by an opt-in recovery mode:

 - The write gate is a transport wrapper that the controller manager applies to the clients its controllers use.
-While the gate is closed, write requests are rejected and any in-flight write requests are cancelled.
+While the gate is closed, only safe HTTP methods (GET, HEAD, OPTIONS, TRACE) pass.
+Every other request is rejected and any in-flight write requests are cancelled.
 - The controller manager closes the write gate at the point where it exits today, when it stops leading.
 Losing the lease no longer forces the process to exit.